zalf-rdm/zalf-rdm.github.io/src/data_provision/geo_data_services.md

 WFS allow any usage that might work with web services to get geographic features from one or more distributed spatial information system or a map itself.
 Similar to WMS (mapping output as an image), WFS deal with create, update, delete and query functions of feature instances from regarding database.
 WFS serve eight general operations:
-Capabilities, DescribeFeatureType, DescribeFilterModel, Feature, FeatureWithLock, Property, LockFeature and Transaction.
+_Capabilities, DescribeFeatureType, DescribeFilterModel, Feature, FeatureWithLock, Property, LockFeature_ and _Transaction_.
-Rules and applications of WFS are provided by EN ISO 19142:2010.
+Rules and applications of WFS are provided by **EN ISO 19142:2010**.

 <br>

 ### WCAS (Web Catalogue Service) ![](/static/img/two_star.png)
-#### Also: CSW, Catalogue Services for the Web
+#### Also known as: CSW, Catalogue Services for the Web

 CSW service provides options to publish and searching capabilities of metadata about geospatial data, services, and related information objects.
-Request types that CSW services offers include: GetCapabilities, DescribeByRecord, GetRecords, GetRecordById, GetDomain, Harvest, and Transaction.
+Request types that CSW services offers include: _GetCapabilities, DescribeByRecord, GetRecords, GetRecordById, GetDomain, Harvest_ and _Transaction_.
 Requests can encode the parameters in three different ways: GET with URL parameters, POST with form-encoded payload and POST with XML payload.

 <br>